Denji Sentai Megaranger: Erina

-Erina (恵理奈, 37 & 49–51): A classmate of the Megarangers.
-After the Megaranger's secret identities are exposed, she is among the few people in the school who still supports the Megarangers and tried unsuccessfully to convince the school staff not to expel them.
+Erina (恵理奈): A classmate of the Megarangers.
+After the Megarangers' secret identities are exposed, she is among the few people in the school who still supports the Megarangers and tried unsuccessfully to convince the school staff not to expel them.
 It is heavily implied she is attracted to Kenta, having looked up to him for his compassion and leadership qualities; becoming deeply depressed when he was kicked out.
 Ultimately with Jirou and Mr. Ooiwa she started the pep rally to cheer the Megarangers on, which would be instrumental in restoring the Megaranger's fighting spirit, contributing to their final victory against Dr. Hinelar and the Death Neziros.
 Afterwards, she graduates with her classmates and poses next to Kenta in the school graduation photo.

-Erina is portrayed by Emi Shigemitsu.
+Erina is portrayed by Emi Shigemitsu (重光 絵美, Shigemitsu Emi).

 Other allies

 Takeshi

 Takeshi (タケシ): One of the arcade children Kenta befriended.
 He was used by Guirail in a scheme to break Mega Red's fighting spirit by having the boy receive the end of Mega Red's punch.

-Takeshi is portrayed by Yōsuke Asari.
+Takeshi is portrayed by Yōsuke Asari (浅利 陽介, Asari Yōsuke).

 Picot

-Space Fairy Picot (宇宙妖精ピコット Uchū Yosei Pikotto): Known as the "Light of Hope", Picot is a dragon-like fairy who assumes a clam-like form while traveling to a planet where he can only grant five wishes.
+Space Fairy Picot (宇宙妖精ピコット, Uchū Yosei Pikotto): Known as the "Light of Hope", Picot is a dragon-like fairy who assumes a clam-like form while traveling to a planet where he can only grant five wishes.
 After fulfilling the wishes, Picot leaves the planet and would eventually return to the visited planet 100,004,000 years later.
 Though originally chased by Helmedor, Picot becomes targeted by the Nejireians as well.
 While on Earth, Picot granted Miku's giant cake wish, Kyosuke's wish for katsudon, Helmedor's planet destroying laser cannon, and Kani Nejilar's wish to bring dead Psycho Nejilars back to life.
 After granting Kenta's wish for the Megarangers to have for energy to keep fighting, giving them their Mega Tector armor and aiding the Carrangers, Picot leaves for the next planet.

-Space Fairy Picot is voiced by Fushigi Yamada (山田 ふしぎ Yamada Fushigi).
+Space Fairy Picot is voiced by Fushigi Yamada (山田 ふしぎ, Yamada Fushigi).